How to Build Applications using ZED and Unity on Linux

 - Unity 2018.1 or higher

-- ZED Unity Plugin from GitHub, Linux_compatibility_beta branch
+- ZED Unity Plugin from GitHub with the new Linux compatibility

-- The ZED SDK (for development only; app will not require it)
+- ZED SDK (for development only; app will not require it)

 Installing Linux Build Support on Windows